nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-for-salesforce.md

 ---
 {{! excerpt}}

-The [Nuxeo for Salesforce addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-salesforce) allows Salesforce (SFDC) users to attach documents to their Salesforce Objects (such as Opportunities, Contacts, Accounts...) through the Salesforce UI within a Nuxeo server.
+The [Nuxeo for Salesforce addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-salesforce) allows Salesforce&nbsp;(SFDC) users to attach documents to their Salesforce Objects (such as Opportunities, Contacts, Accounts...) through the Salesforce UI within a Nuxeo server.

 {{! /excerpt}}